o-sam-o/conviz/README.md

 TODO

+ * Fix show convict map alignment in ie7
+ * Fix size of no SVG box
  * Fix lat and long of norfork island
  * Add blurb to each data page - e.g. Boats
  * Create a page for every boat
  * Create a page for every county
  * Add a graph indicating how early / late a convict was added
  * Add gauge of term to show convict page

+ * Add no flash message

  * Download all records as CSV
  * Fix terms table sort